-George Papandreou’s TED talks
+George Papandreou’s TED talk

 The former Prime Minister of Greece, George Papandreou, takes the stage as the first speaker at TEDGlobal 2013.
 It’s already been a long morning, with a few dozen protesters earlier objecting to his presence in Edinburgh outside the conference center.
 And Papandreou cuts something of a pensive figure as he tells us he’s set to give […]Continue reading